Bigger, Tama_0012_2021

-Maury Stern, Treasurer
+Maury Stern, President

 Maury Stern is a Principal at Insight where he is responsible for all facets of development of large multifamily and mixed-use projects currently in Insight’s pipeline.
 Prior to joining Insight, Maury was a Development Manager at StonebridgeCarras in Bethesda, MD.
 Before Stonebridge, Maury was Vice President of Development at University Town Center in Hyattsville, MD.
 Maury was also a Development Manager at JPI in McLean, VA and was responsible for the underwriting, design, construction and stabilization of approximately 1,000 multi-family units in the DC area.